 A/B testing allows you to show potential customers and users two versions of the same element and let them determine the winner.
 As the name implies, two versions (A and B) are compared that are identical except for one variation that might affect a user's behavior.
 Version A might be the currently used version (control), while version B is modified in some respect (variation).

 For instance, on an ecommerce website the purchase funnel is typically a good candidate for A/B testing, as even marginal improvements in drop-off rates can represent a significant gain in sales.
-Significant improvements can sometimes be seen through testing elements like copy, layouts, images, and colors, but not always.
+Significant improvements can sometimes be seen through testing elements such as copy, layouts, images, and colors.

 This differs from multivariate testing, which tests multiple variations of a page at the same time.

-The vastly larger group of statistics broadly referred to as multivariate testing or multinomial testing is similar to A/B testing but may test more than two different versions at the same time and/or has more controls, etc. Simple A/B tests are not valid for observational, quasi-experimental or other nonexperimental situations, as is common with survey data, offline data, and other, more complex phenomena.
+The vastly larger group of statistics broadly referred to as "multivariate testing" or "multinomial testing" is similar to A/B testing, but may test more than two different versions at the same time and/or has more controls.
+Simple A/B tests are not valid for observational, quasi-experimental, or other nonexperimental situations, as is common with survey data, offline data, and other, more complex phenomena.